N Rohit

 8. This pose may help in improving the respiration rate.

-9. As like other twisting pose this pose reduces the love handles or oblique fat and also belly fat.
+9. As with other twisting poses this pose reduces the love handles or oblique fat and also belly fat.

-10. This is one of the remedial posture for sciatica.
+10. This is one of the remedial postures for sciatica.

 1. Parivrtta Trikonasana.